MirrorFly/MirrorFly-Lite-Chat-App-iOS/README.md

 }
 ```
 Great.
-You're now ready to utilize the essential chat features of our Mirrorfly SDK within your application and run it to experience seamless communications.
+You're now ready to utilize the essential chat features of our Mirrorfly SDK within your application.
+Now you need to run your app and follow the below steps to initiate chat.

+Step 1: Create 2 users with user ID.
+To send and receive messages between them.

+Step 2: Initiate chat, choose a single or group chat,

+Step 3: Pick a user from the contact (from the registered user list) and start the conversations.

+That is it!
+It is as simple as it is defined above.
+Start experiencing MirrorFly’s Lite Chat App for iOS.